 When it comes to the most expensive neighborhood in the United States, guess which place takes the concrete cake?
-Why, Pacific Heights, San Francisco of course!
-However, the record-breaking, billionaires’ playpen still doesn’t make the cut to Forbes’ “America’s Most Expensive Zip Codes” annual list.
+Why, Pacific Heights, San Francisco, of course!
+However, the record-breaking billionaires’ playpen still doesn’t cut Forbes’ “America’s Most Expensive Zip Codes” annual list.
 Surprised?
-Read on and you’ll learn why.
+Read on, and you’ll learn why.

 [Via – Prnewswire]